 Mason was shown loading Kodak Plus-X film into her camera, which is, or was, a mid speed black and white film, OK for daytime shooting, but not for low light shots as she is seen taking later, at least not without camera shake and blurring or unless you use flash equipment.
 Also, as it is black and white, it isn't what you would use to capture the colors of the Southern Lights and a timed exposure would just be a bunch of gray blur.
 Many photographers carry more than one type of film and there may have been an off camera switch of film types.

-The Japanese soldier was holding a German Mauser pistol.
+Japanese pilot Gunpei Ikari attempts to use a German Mauser C96 pistol at the beginning of the film.
 Although Japanese forces would not have been able to obtain additional munitions at the end of WWII due to financial issues, the munitions they already had would still be in circulation.